-As wholesale electronics gets more competitive, electronic distributors must find ways to grow revenues and protect margin.
+As wholesale electronics gets more competitive, wholesale electronic distributors must find ways to grow revenues and protect margin.
 Maximizing the value of supplier agreements should be a priority.

-On paper, this is a great time to be an electronics distributor.
+On paper, this is a great time to be a wholesale electronics distributor.
 The market for components has been growing every year, according to Statista, and doesn’t show any signs of stopping.
 Market Research Future predicts 10% CAGR until 2022 for active components, while Zion Market Research sees a huge 23% CAGR for Internet of Things devices.

 In our latest eBook, we take a closer look at this often under-utilized growth driver.
-But for now, we’ll explore some of the reasons rebate gets left on the table by electronic distributors, together with some advice on how they can maximize the value of supplier trading agreements.
+But for now, we’ll explore some of the reasons rebate gets left on the table by wholesale electronic distributors, together with some advice on how they can maximize the value of supplier trading agreements.

 Customers always come first—but suppliers shouldn’t be far behind

-Every electronic distributor knows how important its customer relationships are, but comparatively few place the same emphasis on their supplier relationships.
+Every wholesale electronic distributor knows how important its customer relationships are, but comparatively few place the same emphasis on their supplier relationships.
 Yet supplier rebates and other types of deal—like market development funds and special pricing allowances—can be a critical source of revenue, with a major impact on the bottom line.

-In reality, though, there are major obstacles preventing electronic distributors from maximizing the use of these supplier funds—meaning they’re leaving rebate revenue on the table.
+In reality, though, there are major obstacles preventing wholesale electronic distributors from maximizing the use of these supplier funds—meaning they’re leaving rebate revenue on the table.

-In our experience, two of the biggest obstacles for electronic distributors getting the most value from their rebates are deal complexity and technology constraints.
+In our experience, two of the biggest obstacles for wholesale electronic distributors getting the most value from their rebates are deal complexity and technology constraints.

-Most popular ERP systems—such as Oracle, SAP and Microsoft Dynamics—can handle some types of rebate agreement, but we’ve yet to see one that can handle the massive variety of deal types struck by most large electronic distributors.
+Most popular ERP systems—such as Oracle, SAP and Microsoft Dynamics—can handle some types of rebate agreement, but we’ve yet to see one that can handle the massive variety of deal types struck by most large wholesale electronic distributors.

 That forces finance teams to find alternative methods of managing and claiming against supplier agreements.
 Some choose to track and manage rebate in spreadsheets, with all the associated risk of error and omissions.
 Others rely on the data in their suppliers’ vendor portals, on the assumption that it’s always accurate and reliable.
 (Spoiler: it very often isn’t.)

-A new strategy: collaborative deal management
+A new strategy for wholesale electronic distributors: collaborative deal management

-To truly gain full visibility of their supplier agreements, and take an effective approach to deal management, electronic distributors need a new strategy—and new software to make it happen.
+To truly gain full visibility of their supplier agreements, and take an effective approach to deal management, wholesale electronic distributors need a new strategy—and new software to make it happen.

-As the electronics distribution market gets more crowded, unlocking the full potential of supplier trading agreements is becoming a strategic priority.
+As the wholesale electronics distribution market gets more crowded, unlocking the full potential of supplier trading agreements is becoming a strategic priority.

 That means working more closely with suppliers to develop trading agreements that benefit customers, electronic distributors and suppliers alike—and then ensuring that the full value of each agreement is realized.